 November 16, 2021 | 7:30 pm

-Two Grammy Award-winning artists showcase the vibrant and rich heritage of African-American roots music in this unique double bill.
-Ranky Tanky, a toe-tapping band of native South Carolinians, mix Gullah culture and Lowcountry traditions with large doses of jazz, gospel, funk, and R&B. They honor and celebrate the bone-deep mix of spirituals and gutbucket blues of the coastal mainland and Sea Islands—music made by a self-contained culture of descendants of enslaved Africans that introduced such indelible parts of the American songbook as “Kum Bah Yah” and “Michael Rowed the Boat Ashore.”
+Two Grammy Award-winning acts showcase the vibrant and rich heritage of African-American roots music in this unique double bill.
+Ranky Tanky, a toe-tapping band of native South Carolinians, mixes Gullah culture and Lowcountry traditions with large doses of jazz, gospel, funk, and R&B. They honor and celebrate the bone-deep mix of spirituals and gutbucket blues of the coastal mainland and Sea Islands—music made by a self-contained culture of descendants of enslaved Africans that introduced such indelible parts of the American songbook as “Kum Bah Yah” and “Michael Rowed the Boat Ashore.”